Iamshaibaz/Jest_test_framework/README.md

 - **Snapshot Testing**: Jest supports snapshot testing for UI components (useful in React).
 You can add snapshot tests using `toMatchSnapshot()`.

-Now you're all set to write and run tests using Jest!
+Now you're all set to write and run tests using Jest!!!